-I just found what I'm sure is the best free IP camera software for me, and if you want the short answer it's Genius Vision CmE Community Edition NVR, which is free for non-commercial use.
+I just found what I think is the best free IP camera software for me, and if you want the short answer it's Genius Vision CmE Community Edition NVR, which is free for non-commercial use.

 Genius Vision is a full-featured professional NVR / VMS / CMS product and this is not a full review of it, but keep reading to see why it's the best for me, my experiences with some other software, and whether one of these might be right for you to try out.